<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="true">https://peterbenoit.com/blog/scroll-driven-animations/</guid>

 <description>The Scroll-Driven Animations spec lets you tie CSS animations to scroll position or element visibility.
-No JavaScript required.</description>
+And it runs off the main thread.</description>

 <pubDate>Tue, 20 Jan 2026 00:00:00 +0000</pubDate>